apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

        for statistics key.

-       We don't standardize field names for the dense union because consumers can access to proper field by index not name.
+       We don't standardize field names for the dense union because consumers can access to proper field by type code not name.
 So producers can use any valid name for fields.

 .. _c-data-interface-statistics-key: